 In an increasingly-diverse country, pupils of all ages are entering the education system with a need for language services and support.

-While there are many examples of multilingual communities and support outside of the classroom, the same cannot always be said for inside the classroom.
+There are many examples of multilingual communities and support outside of the classroom.
+However, the same cannot always be said for inside the classroom.
 Of course, it is important to support non-English speaking students with their English as well as support their first language.

-Many younger students are at risk of losing their first language, especially in highly monolingual areas in which immigration is low.
-Being bilingual has proven to have many benefits not only in terms of future opportunities but also can help improve memory and concentration, hence why it is important to support bilingual students of all ages.
+Many younger students are at risk of losing their first language, especially in highly monolingual areas where immigration is low.
+Being bilingual has proven to have many benefits not only in terms of future opportunities.
+It can also help improve memory and concentration.
+This is why it is important to support bilingual students of all ages.

 Furthermore, by having translated materials and language support available to teachers means that teacher-student relationships are stronger.
-Language support can help remove the stress and frustration for teachers who may not be able to speak other languages/the same one as their students.
-Also, allows the students to build trust and have the reassurance that their educators are there for them and fully able to support their education.
+Language support can help remove the stress and frustration for teachers who only speak English.
+They also show students that their teachers are there for them and fully able to support their education.

 Tracking progress also becomes easier as students language skills are supported.
 Language services support communications with families, for example having an interpreter present during parents evenings.
 Also, fully managed language solutions mean that a non-English speaking student’s support and progress can be tracked and shared through multiple teachers and subjects.
 Further ensuring that nothing slips through the cracks and students can fulfil their potential regardless of their language.